staff picks image.png

 Travels with Charley, by John Steinbeck

 Travels with Charley offers a unique glimpse of 1960s America through John Steinbeck's cross-country journey with his French poodle.
 This travelogue showcases Steinbeck's perceptive insights and lyrical prose as he explores diverse landscapes and encounters colorful characters.
-While its strict factuality has been debated, the book remains a compelling reflection on American identity and the eternal allure of the open road, blending warmth and humor along the way.
-Travels with Charley is a must-read for fans of Steinbeck, travel writing enthusiasts, or anyone seeking a thoughtful reflection on the American spirit.
+While its strict factuality has been debated, Travels with Charley remains a compelling reflection on American identity and the eternal allure of the open road, blending warmth and humor along the way.
+This book is simply a must-read for fans of Steinbeck, travel writing enthusiasts, or anyone seeking a thoughtful reflection on the American spirit.
+Read our review of Travels with Charley here.

 Under the Tuscan Sun, by Frances Mayes